AIRPORT ADMIN RTI DISCLOSURE

 4(2)

-No. of employees against whom Disciplinary action has been proposed/ taken:
+No. of employees against whom Disciplinary action has been proposed : 10

-1. No. of Employees against whom Disciplinary action has been Proposed: Three (03)
+No. of employees against whom Disciplinary action has been taken : 01

 When was the information Manual/Handbook last updated?[F No. 1/6/2011-IR dt 15.4.2013]: NA